Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 When should I stop power pumping?

 Once output stabilizes at a new higher baseline (usually 7–14 days), reduce to 3–4 sessions per week for maintenance.
 If supply holds after stopping entirely for 1–2 weeks, the new baseline is established.
+If it drops, resume daily sessions.

 Fact-checked